 Complaint Policy

-Financial Transitionist® Institute ("FTI") created its Certified Financial Transitionist® ("CeFT®") mark with the goal of providing specialized financial services to those experiencing life transitions.
-In order to provide the public with excellent service, FTI requires its CeFT® professionals to adhere to FTI’s Code of Ethics and Code of Disciplinary Rules and Procedures.
+Financial Transitionist® Institute ("FTI") created its Certified Financial Transitionist® ("CeFT®") mark to provide specialized financial services to those experiencing life transitions.
+To provide the public with excellent service, FTI requires its CeFT® professionals to adhere to FTI’s Code of Ethics and Code of Disciplinary Rules and Procedures.
 A professional's use of the CeFT® mark is contingent on his or her understanding, acceptance, and compliance with FTI's codes.

 FTI’s Code of Disciplinary Rules and Procedures provides a framework for investigating and enforcing FTI’s standards.
 If you believe that a CeFT® professional has violated the Code of Disciplinary Rules and Procedures, you may submit a complaint to FTI in one of the following forms: